modernweb-dev/web/docs/guides/dev-server/typescript-and-jsx.md

 # Dev Server >> Typescript and JSX ||50

-To use typescript, JSX, or new JS features we recommend [esbuild](https://github.com/evanw/esbuild), a blazing fast build tool.

-The `@web/dev-server-esbuild` plugin uses esbuild loaders for fast single file transformations, processing a single file within 0-5ms.
-It doesn't use the `esbuild` bundling API.

 ## JSX

-Esbuild is great for transforming JSX to JS on the fly.
+To use JSX in Web Dev Server and Web Test Runner we recommend the [esbuild plugin](../../docs/dev-server/plugins/esbuild.md).
+It's great for transforming JSX to JS on the fly.

-Install and add the plugin to your configuration.
+To use the plugin, install it, and add the plugin to your configuration.
 The `jsx: true` option will process all `.jsx` files automatically.

 ```js
 import { esbuildPlugin } from '@web/dev-server-esbuild';